learn-co-curriculum/git-workflow-understanding-branches/README.md

 ![The relationship between parent and child branches](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/Image_2_Parent_Child%20Branches.png)

-In this image, the main branch is called `master`.
+In this image, the main (blue) branch is called `master`.
 In fact the default, main, most-important branch in a Git repository is `master`.

 > **IMPORTANT**: The default "main" branch in a Git repository is called
 > `master`

-Branching allows us to take all previous commits with us to a parallel universe (or sandbox, or safe zone).
+As diagrammed in the image, branching allows us to take all previous commits with us to a parallel universe (or sandbox, or safe zone).
 In the image above, the `little-feature` branch inherits the first blue commit and then adds its own purple commit.
 The `little-feature` branch never comes back to to `master`.
 Maybe that idea didn't work out.
 Or maybe the developer went on vacation and will get back to it later.
 We don't know, but the work in that branch didn't impact this team's ability to add two more commits.

 We also see in the image that the second commit of the `master` branch never reaches `little-feature`.
 They're in separate "universes."
 It's worth